Islamism and Islamist Terrorism

 ISIS produces a wide range of German-language propaganda, including videos, pamphlets, blog posts, and magazines.
 In January 2016, German-speaking jihadists on Twitter released the first issue of the German-language jihadi technology magazine Kybernetiq, which instructs jihadists on effective encryption and identity protection practices.
 The magazine’s third issue released in December 2017, focused on wiretapping, spyware, and technical communication in Syria.
 Following ISIS’s March 2016 attacks in Brussels, Belgium, the group released a German-language video calling on German Muslims to carry out similar domestic attacks.
 In September 2016, the group released a German-language video in which a German foreign fighter Abu Issa al-Almani called for lone wolf attacks in Germany.
 Al-Qaeda-affiliated jihadists in Syria have also translated their English-language magazine Al-Risalah into German.
 (Sources: SITE Intelligence, International Business Times, Heavy, Up.Top4.top.net, Sendmyway.com, Bundeszentrale für politische Bildung, Bundesamt für Verfassungsschutz, SITE Intelligence)

-As of April 2018, an estimated 1,000 foreign fighters have left Germany and traveled to fight alongside extremist groups in Iraq and Syria since mid-2013.
+As of 2021, an estimated 1,268 foreign fighters have left Germany and traveled to fight alongside extremist groups in Iraq and Syria since mid-2013.
 Most of the foreign fighters that left Germany were male and under 30 at the time of departure.
 An estimated 5 percent were minors and 20 percent were female.
 Since 2015, the number of new departures has dropped significantly.
-Of those that left, approximately 150 are believed to have been killed, while roughly a third are believed to have returned to Germany.
+Of those that left, approximately 150 are believed to have been killed, while 357 are believed to have returned to Germany.
 As ISIS continues to experience military defeat and territorial losses in Iraq and Syria, the BfV expects this number of returnees to increase.
-(Sources: Combatting Terrorism Center, U.S. Department of State, Bundesamt für Verfassungsschutz, Bundesamt für Verfassungsschutz)
+(Sources: PBS, Combatting Terrorism Center, Bundesamt für Verfassungsschutz, Bundesamt für Verfassungsschutz, Combatting Terrorism Center)

 A 2016 study showed that German foreign fighters have returned for various reasons: 10 percent felt disillusioned and frustrated with their situation, 10 percent felt pressured through family and friends in Germany, and 6 percent returned due to health issues.
 Authorities believe that about 8 percent of returnees left Syria and Iraq to raise money in Germany and Europe and to further support the jihadist cause.
 Most returnees, however, refrained from explaining their motivation (50 percent).
 German authorities collected evidence on more than 80 returnees as of April 2018, who actively participated in or received training for combat.
 According to an unidentified German investigator, returning jihadists are celebrated as “pop stars” in the German Islamist scene.
 In the majority of cases, however, German authorities have insufficient evidence in order to prove the returnee’s active engagement in the battlefield.
 (Sources: Combatting Terrorism Center, Deutsche Welle, Soufan Group, Zeit Online, Wall Street Journal, Combatting Terrorism Center, Deutsche Welle, Bundesamt für Verfassungsschutz, Bundesamt für Verfassungsschutz, Bundesamt für Verfassungsschutz, Egmont Institute)

 German security authorities also monitor the influx of refugees from the Middle East and North Africa.
-Official figures for the first half of 2018 show that more than 44 percent of asylum applications are submitted by people coming from Syria, Iraq, and Nigeria.
-Overall, estimates conclude that 1,390,000 refugees have registered in Germany between January 2015 and March 2018.
+In 2022, 70,976 Syrian nationals and 36,358 Afghan nationals submitted an asylum application—the most of any other country.
 ISIS has reportedly used migratory routes to smuggle fighters into Germany and recruited asylum seekers.
 Additionally, some refugees have self-radicalized and joined jihadist cells in Germany.
-(Source: Bundesamt für Verfassungsschutz, Bundesamt für Migration und Flüchtlinge, Bundeskriminalamt)
+(Sources: Asylum Information Database, Bundesamt für Verfassungsschutz, Bundesamt für Migration und Flüchtlinge, Bundeskriminalamt)

 In September 2017, the trial against the Iraqi-born radical Islamist preacher Abu Walaa (a.k.a.
 Ahmad Abdulaziz Abdullah A.) began at the Supreme Court of Celle, Germany.
 Walaa was accused of taking “the leading role as the representative of the so-called Islamic State in Germany” and running a “pan-regional Salafist-jihadist network” linked to the perpetrator of the 2016 Berlin Christmas market attack.
-As of January 2019, Walaa’s trial is still ongoing.
-(Sources: Schaumburger Nachrichten, Spiegel Online, Telegraph)
+On February 24, 2021, the Higher Regional Court in Celle sentenced Walaa to 10-and-a-half years in prison for his role in planning an attack in Germany and collecting funds and fighters for ISIS.
+(Sources: Schaumburger Nachrichten, Spiegel Online, Telegraph, Reuters)

 In July 2017, a German court sentenced Sven Lau to five-and-a-half years in prison for funding Islamist militants and recruiting jihadists.
 He was found guilty of supporting the U.S.-designated terrorist group Jaish al-Muhajireen wal-Ansar (JAMWA).
 The group was previously affiliated with ISIS, but allegedly switched allegiance to al-Qaeda in 2016.
 Lau was born in Wuppertal in 1982 and converted to Islam as a teenager.
 He is a leading figure in Germany’s Salafist scene, and founded the Sharia Police.
 Members of the group patrolled the streets to enforce sharia law regarding the consumption of alcohol, gambling, and listening to music.
 (Sources: U.S. Department of State, Deutsche Welle, Express)